keyper/keyper-ios-sdk/README.md

 - Adding new internal ticket condition states "used" and "in commission"
 - Fixing bugs when selecting tickets when sending a season ticket
 - Fixing a bug that prevented tickets from being shown correctly transitioning from a pending state to a correct state

+**2017-09-07**

+v1.0.3

+- Adding new ticket type: packages (i.e. season tickets with multiple barcodes)
+- Adding events list for season tickets (in "Info" tab)
+- Adding ticket count to tickets selection when sending a season ticket as single tickets

 ## Getting Started